Dayton At 30: US Betrayal Old And New

 Bill Clinton made the Bosnian conflict a core plank of his 1992 Presidential election campaign.
 Attacking incumbent George H. W. Bush for inaction on the crisis, Clinton proposed a variety of aggressive policies, including arming the Bosniaks to the teeth, and outright US military intervention in the form of airstrikes.
 Expectation was high Washington’s approach to Bosnia would become considerably more belligerent immediately upon Clinton’s inauguration, if he won the vote.

 Clinton’s rhetoric shocked the Bush administration, which branded his warlike pledges “reckless”.
 Little did the public know, this perspective was entirely in line with US intelligence thinking.
-A vast trove of declassified files related to the Bosnian war show the CIA and other spying agencies were steadfastly opposed to greater US involvement from the conflict’s earliest stages.
+A vast trove of declassified files related to the Bosnian war amply demonstrate the CIA and other spying agencies were steadfastly opposed to greater US involvement from the conflict’s earliest stages.
 After Clinton’s victory, the US National Intelligence Council produced a comprehensive explainer guide for his transition team on the civil war.

 The document laid out all manner of issues associated with different strategies Clinton had mulled on the campaign trail.
 For example, US intelligence assessed how, “even with additional weapons,” Bosnian government forces “could not substantially alter the military situation.”
 Increasing arms deliveries would produce “greater casualties but no resolution of the conflict,” and “attempting to reclaim all of the territory the Bosnian Serbs now occupy would require massive Western military intervention,” including a ground invasion.

 Overall, US intelligence believed “the most optimistic possible outcome” was preserving a “fragmented Muslim-majority state following a partition of Bosnia.”
-This was the exact substance of a peace plan then-under consideration, drawn up by European Community and UN negotiators David Owen and Cyrus Vance.
+This was the precise substance of a peace plan then-under consideration, drawn up by EU and UN negotiators David Owen and Cyrus Vance.
 Records of a secret February 1993 meeting between senior US government, intelligence and military officials show attendees were determined to covertly wreck the Vance-Owen plan - which granted Bosnian Serbs 43% of the country - while remaining ostensibly committed to its implementation.

-One means by which Washington ensured Vance-Owen failed was by consistently refusing to publicly rule out military action, while secretly funnelling vast arms shipments - in breach of a UN embargo - and foreign fighters to Sarajevo.
+The key means by which Washington ensured Vance-Owen failed was by consistently refusing to publicly rule out military action, while secretly funnelling vast arms shipments - in breach of a UN embargo - and foreign fighters to Sarajevo.
 US intelligence repeatedly warned the White House such actions steeply increased the Bosnian government’s expectations of subsequent Western military intervention on their side.
 This meant Sarajevo would be resistant to consider let alone accept peace agreements, even when badly losing the conflict.

 US military intervention finally did come, in the form of NATO’s Operation Deliberate Force, an 11-day saturation bombing of Bosnian Serb territory conducted over August/September 1995.
-This finally set the stage for the Dayton talks, which commenced November 1st that year, after all sides agreed to “basic principles” underpinning negotiations.
+This set the stage for the Dayton talks, which commenced November 1st that year, after all sides agreed to “basic principles” underpinning negotiations.
 Bosniak representatives had every reason to expect the US to unflinchingly fight their corner - but they were in for a nasty surprise.

 ‘Moral Position’